elenalo91/icons8-docs/docs/api/use-cases.md

 <ul>
   <li>
+  <p><a href="https://prezi.com/">Prezi</a> is a presentation tool used by over 100 million people, and we feel the load in our API.
+Prezi allows users to insert our icons into their presentations.
+It generates millions of the requests each month.</p>

   <p><a href="https://www.canva.com/" rel="nofollow">Canva</a> is a service that provides the templates and graphics for the amateur designers.
 Canva licensed both our icons and photos.
 Canva users can add them to the artworks they create, paying $1 each.</p>
   </li>
   <li>